pauleveritt/django-tutorial-extended/README.md

   - `img tab` to start the `<img>` LiveTemplate
   - template for `{% s` to start the `static` Django tag
   - Autocomplete the part of the `polls/images/jb_beam.png` path
-  - Make a typo to show yellow squiggly
+  - Make a typo to show squiggly
   - Fix typo
   - Cursor in the `jb_beam.png` segment
   - Cmd-B to navigate to the PNG